 - Use the knowledge they acquire to increase the society's level of health and quality of life. - Have the skills of planning the work processes in the fields of professional application, being a team member, collaborating and conducting collaborative studies.

 Program Specific Outcomes (PSO)

-Nutrition & Dietetics students will demonstrate the following learning
+Nutrition & Dietetics students will demonstrate the following learning information sources related to nutrition, food, lifestyle and health.

 Objectives upon completion of this degree program